kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(h\) *Launch vehicle tracking data verification.* For each launch, a launch operator must implement written procedures for verifying the accuracy of any launch vehicle tracking data provided.
 For a launch vehicle flown with a flight safety system, any source of tracking data must satisfy the requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.307   Support systems.|§417.307]](b).

-\(i\) *Unguided suborbital rocket preflight operations.* For the launch of an unguided suborbital rocket, in addition to meeting the other requirements of this section, a launch operator must perform the preflight wind weighting and other preflight safety operations required by §[[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]], 417.233, and appendix C of this part.
+\(i\) *Unguided suborbital rocket preflight operations.* For the launch of an unguided suborbital rocket, in addition to meeting the other requirements of this section, a launch operator must perform the preflight wind weighting and other preflight safety operations required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§§417.125]], 417.233, and appendix C of this part.

 \[Docket No. FAA-2000-7953, 71 FR 50537, Aug.
 25, 2006, as amended by Amdt.
 No. 417-5, 81 FR 59439, Aug.
 30, 2016\]